thtran97/Local-Search-for-SAT/README.md

 ## TODO

 - [ ] Implement other heuristics for choosing unsat clause and variable to flip !

+- [ ] Find benchmarking dataset (e.g. [SATLIB benchmark](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html)) and criterions for measuring the performance of a strategy and use it to compare with others

+- [ ] Build a test script for comparing performances of all implemented strategies

 - [ ] Further idea is to apply Knowledge Compilation techniques so that we can answer consistence query in polynomial time